 Finding Cheap Flights

-However, when most people travel during the high season, airlines are forced to jack up their prices to fill all the seats on their planes.
+However, during the high season, when most people travel, airlines are forced to raise their prices to fill all the seats on their planes.

-Traveling during the shoulder season is not only a great way to get cheap airfare but also a fantastic method to save money on your accommodation costs.
+Traveling during the shoulder season is a great way to get cheap airfare and a fantastic method of saving money on accommodation costs.

-If you're staying in hostels or Airbnbs during your travels, look out for discount vouchers offered by booking sites such as Hostelworld and Airbnb.
+If you're staying in hostels or Airbnbs during your travels, look out for discount vouchers from booking sites such as Hostelworld and Airbnb.

-These usually range from 10%-20% off your booking amount.
+These usually range from 10% to 20% off your booking amount.
 Check them out before finalizing your reservation with the hostel or Airbnb.

 Planning Your Itinerary

-Whether you're heading to Europe on a package tour or backpacking independently, you'll want a plan in hand before you go.
+Whether heading to Europe on a package tour or backpacking independently, you'll want a plan before you go.

 First-time backpackers in Europe typically take trains and planes from one major city to another.
 It's a fast and efficient way to see many European capitals in one trip.